Guide to e-book accessibility

 Answer

 Many of the e-books in the Library can be adapted to make them easier to read and understand.
-Below you'll find details of the accessibility functions of the three main providers of our e-books.
+Below you'll find details of the accessibility functions of the main providers of our e-books.

 If you have any questions about accessing e-books, please contact the e-resources team.
 If you'd like some more information on accessibility in the Library, please refer to the Accessibility and Disability webpages.